meganz/MEGAchat/Readme.md

 to show them.

 * iOS
-You  must set all options to build any lib (strophe, mpenc, etc) as shared library to OFF.
+You  must set all options to build anything as shared library to OFF, as Apple doesn't allow dynamic linking.
 Hit 'c' again to re-configure, and then 'g'.
 After that ccmake should quit.

 * Non-iOS